 Similarly, the Sixth Circuit places a preponderance-ofthe-evidence burden on the removing defendant.
 Gafford v.
 Gen. Elec.
 Co., 997 F.2d 150, 158 (6th Cir.
 1993).
-Like the Fifth Circuit, the Sixth Circuit recognized that "state counterparts to Rule 54(c) of the Federal Rules of Civil Procedure, might enable a plaintiff to claim in his or her complaint an amount lower than the federal amount-incontroversy requirement in an attempt to defeat jurisdiction while actually seeking and perhaps obtaining damages far in excess of the federal requirement."
+Like the Fifth Circuit, the Sixth Circuit recognized that "state counterparts to Rule 54(c) of the Federal Rules of Civil Procedure, might enable a plaintiff to claim in his or her complaint an amount lower than the federal amount-in-controversy requirement in an attempt to defeat jurisdiction while actually seeking and perhaps obtaining damages far in excess of the federal requirement."
 Id. at 157.
 The Sixth Circuit adopted the "preponderance of the evidence" test because it "best balances the competing interests of protecting a defendant's right to remove and limiting diversity jurisdiction."
-Id.
-When confronted with a situation where the plaintiff alleged an amount in controversy below the jurisdictional amount, the Sixth Circuit applied the same preponderance-of-the-evidence standard it adopted in Gafford.
-Rogers v.
-Wal-Mart Stores, Inc., 230 F.3d 868, 871 (6th Cir.
-2000).
+Id.; Mitchell v.
+White Castle Sys., Inc., No. 94-1193, 1996 WL 279863, at 1 (6th Cir.
+May 24, 1996) (applying preponderance of the evidence standard adopted in Gafford to case where plaintiff's ad damnum claimed less than the federal jurisdictional amount).

-The Seventh Circuit has also adopted the preponder-ance-of-the-evidence standard, explaining that because the removing defendant "is the proponent of jurisdiction, it has the burden of showing by a preponderance of the evidence facts that suggest the amount-in-controversy requirement is met."
+The Seventh Circuit has also adopted the preponderance of the evidence standard, explaining that because the removing defendant "is the proponent of jurisdiction, it has the burden of showing by a preponderance of the evidence facts that suggest the amount-in-controversy requirement is met."
 Oshana v.
 Coca-Cola Co., 472 F.3d 506, 511 (7th Cir.
 2006) (citing Meridian Sec.
 Ins.
 Co. v.
 Sadowski, 441 F.3d 536, 543 (7th Cir.
 2006)).
-Like the Fifth Circuit, the Seventh Circuit applies the legal-certainty test only to a plaintiff opposing removal: "Once the defendant in a removal case has established the requisite amount in controversy, the plaintiff can defeat jurisdiction only if 'it appears to a legal certainty that the claim is really for less than the jurisdictional amount.'"
+Like the Fifth Circuit, the Seventh Circuit applies the legal certainty test only to the party opposing jurisdiction, stating that "[o]nce the defendant in a removal case has established the requisite amount in controversy, the plaintiff can defeat jurisdiction only if 'it appears to a legal certainty that the claim is really for less than the jurisdictional amount."
 Id. (quoting St. Paul Mercury, 303 U.S. at 289).

-In similarly endorsing the preponderance-of-the-evidence standard, the Eighth Circuit held that where a plaintiff "alleges no specific amount of damages" or alleges "an amount under the jurisdictional minimum, the removing party . . . must prove by a preponderance of the evidence that the amount in controversy [exceeds the jurisdictional amount]."
+The Eighth Circuit has also adopted the preponderanceof-the-evidence standard.
+It follows the rule that where a plaintiff "alleges no specific amount of damages" or the plaintiff alleges "an amount under the jurisdictional minimum, the removing party . . . must prove by a preponderance of the evidence that the amount in controversy [exceeds the jurisdictional amount]."
 In re Minn.
 Mut.
 Life Ins.
 Co.
 Sales Practices Litig., 346 F.3d 830, 834 (8th Cir.
 2003).
-Like the Fifth and Seventh Circuits, the Eighth Circuit places the "to a legal certainty" burden on the party challenging federal jurisdiction.2
+Like the Fifth and Seventh Circuits, the Eighth Circuit places the "to a legal certainty" burden on the party challenging federal jurisdiction.